attr0/OpenVPN-soga/readme.md

 ## Build Image

-This will generate a image including the latest soga and openvpn
+This will generate an image including the latest soga and OpenVPN.

 ```bash
 chmod +x ./build_container.sh